drewgonzales360/goenv/README.md

 ![github workflow](https://github.com/drewgonzales360/goenv/actions/workflows/github-actions.yml/badge.svg)

-goenv is an small, simple binary that executes the [install instructions](https://go.dev/doc/install) on the Go website.
-There are several other implementations that have much more support.
-This has fewer features by design.
+goenv is an small, simple binary that executes the [install instructions](https://go.dev/doc/install) on the Go website and manages several Go versions.
+There are several other implementations that have much more support, but this has fewer features by design.

 ## Install